AdobeDocs/experience-platform.en/help/tags/extensions/web/aws/overview.md

 ## Configure an event forwarding rule {#rule}

 After installing the extension, start creating a new event forwarding [rule](../../../ui/managing-resources/rules.md) and configure its conditions as desired.
-When selecting the actions for the rule, select the **[!UICONTROL AWS]** extension, then select the **[!UICONTROL Send Data to Kinesis Data Stream]** action type.
+When configuring the actions for the rule, select the **[!UICONTROL AWS]** extension, then select the **[!UICONTROL Send Data to Kinesis Data Stream]** action type.

 ![The [!UICONTROL Send Data to Kinesis Data Stream] action type being selected for a rule in the Data Collection UI.](../../../images/extensions/aws/select-action-type.png)